robsann/robsann/README.md

 ### The Cyber Kill Chain

-The Cyber Kill Chain is a framework outlining the stages of a cyber attack, from initial reconnaissance to achieving the attacker's objectives, providing a structured approach for understanding, analyzing, and defending against advanced cyber threats.
+The Cyber Kill Chain is a framework outlining the stages of a cyber attack, from initial reconnaissance to achieving the attacker's objectives, providing a structured approach for understanding, analysing, and defending against advanced cyber threats.

 <div align="center">
 <img src='images/cyber_kill_chain.png' width="75%">